1. Test with the Latest Logic 2.x Software.

 The windows driver update check will NOT update USB 3.0 host controller drivers.
 These are not included in the Windows update driver database and must be manually updated.

-If the above steps did not resolve the issue, we need to determine if the PC can detect the Logic device:
+In cases where the software cannot detect the logic analyzer, we need to determine if the PC itself can detect the Logic device.
+Please follow the steps in the link below.

 If all tests above have failed, please submit a Warranty Request and provide the results of the tests performed above.